magic-systems-io/laravel-notifyre-sms/docs/technical/ARCHITECTURE.md

 ### Direct SMS

 1. `notifyre()->send($message)` calls `NotifyreService::send()`
-2. Service gets driver from `DriverFactory`
+2. Service creates appropriate driver based on configuration
-3. Driver processes the message (API call or logging)
+3. Driver processes the message (API call)
+4. Message is persisted to database if enabled
-4. Response data is returned to caller
+5. Response data is returned to caller
-5. Caller can handle success/failure and access message details

 ### Notifications

 1. `$user->notify($notification)` triggers Laravel's notification system
 2. `NotifyreChannel` receives the notification
 3. Channel calls `$notification->toNotifyre()` to get message data
-4. Message is sent through the appropriate driver
+4. Message is sent through `NotifyreService`
-5. Response data is available for error handling
+5. Message is persisted to database if enabled

 ### REST API

-1. HTTP request comes to `NotifyreSMSController`
+1. HTTP request comes to `NotifyreSmsController`
-2. Request is validated using `NotifyreSMSMessagesRequest`
+2. Request is validated using `NotifyreSmsMessagesRequest`
 3. Message is sent via `NotifyreService`
-4. Optionally persisted to database if enabled
+4. Message is persisted to database if enabled
-5. Response is cached if caching is enabled
-6. JSON response returned to client
+5. JSON response returned to client

 ## Design Patterns